cyberark/conjur/README.md

 ## Architecture

-Conjur is designed to run in a Docker container(s), using Postgresql as the backing data store.
-It's easy to run both Conjur and Postgresql in Docker; see the `demo` directory for an example.
+Conjur is designed to run in a Docker container(s), using PostgreSQL as the backing data store.
+It's easy to run both Conjur and PostgreSQL in Docker; see the `demo` directory for an example.

+- Note: Conjur is compatible with PostgreSQL 15.

 ### Database